Rustenburg

-Rustenburg (/ˈrʌstənbɜːrɡ/; /af/, Afrikaans and Dutch: City of Rest) is a town at the foot of the Magaliesberg mountain range.
+Rustenburg (/ˈrʌstənbɜːrɡ/; /af/, Afrikaans and Dutch: Town of Rest) is a City at the foot of the Magaliesberg mountain range.
 Rustenburg is the most populous city in North West province, South Africa (549,575 in 2011 and 626,522 in the 2016 census).
 In 2017, the city's Gross Domestic Product (GDP) reached ZAR 63.8 billion, accounting for 21.1% of the GDP of the North West Province, and 1.28% of the GDP of South Africa.
 Rustenburg was one of the official host cities of the 2010 FIFA World Cup, being in close proximity to Phokeng, the capital of the Royal Bafokeng Nation, where the Royal Bafokeng Stadium is located.
 The England national football team also used this as their base camp for the tournament.

 History

 Mfecane

 Before European settlers arrived, the area had been settled by agrarian Setswana-speaking tribes.

 Rustenburg's population is primarily Tswana people.
 Partially belonging to the Royal Bafokeng Nation, extensive landowners earning royalties from mining operations.
 The Royal Bafokeng are descendants of Sotho settlers who displaced the local tribes from the region, which they came to call 'place of dew' (Phokeng).
 In the early 1800s, the Bafokeng and other Tswana communities were conquered in a series of devastating wars launched by an offshoot of the Zulu kingdom, called the Matebele.
 The Boers had also fought the Zulu and Matebele, and so the Boers and Tswana found in the Matebele a common enemy.
 The Tswana and Boers planned together and worked toward defeating the Matebele from a Sotho-Tswana kingdom to the south, and together, they defeated the Matebele.
 As the Boers settled in the area, called their settlement Rustenburg because they had relatively friendly relations with their Bafokeng allies in the area, and after the many violent military conflicts with other African chiefdoms, such as the Matebele, they believed they could rest ("rusten" in Dutch) in this settlement, whose name literally means "Resting Town."
 Although had already long lived in the area when the Boers arrived, the Bafokeng bought land rights from the Boers, and they purchased their first tracts of land in the late nineteenth and early twentieth century from the colonial rulers, some in exchange for serving in the Boer Wars.
 Although these land purchases were technically illegal, Paul Kruger, who would become a president of the Transvaal Boer Republic, but was then a veld kornet, was friendly to the Bafokeng and helped arrange many of these purchases.
 A public hospital has been named after Paul Kruger.